anushkabhawnani/student-performance/README.md

-# 📊 AI-Powered Student Performance Predictor Dashboard
+# 📊 AI-Powered Student Performance Predictor

 The **Student Dashboard** is an interactive and user-friendly web application built using Streamlit.
 It provides students with personalized insights into their academic performance, offering both core functionalities like grade prediction and attendance tracking, and add-on features such as visual analytics, performance alerts and an AI chatbot.